 Almost every major city in the US has a publicly accessible directory of all health, human and social services available in their area.
 NYC doen’t, and our most vulnerable resident suffer everyday without it.

 As a technologist who’s built social service software for clients all over the US, I’ll use my skills to get our city the 2-1-1 system we need.

 Governments around the world are using technology to provide services faster, better and cheaper than ever before.
 But in NYC, our city’s leaders drags their feet on common-sense reforms to appease special interests.

 I’ve helped governments improve performance the “open source way.”
 As Public Advocate I’ll help city agencies transform themselves — or else.

 Cities around the world are using apps to help residents tell government what to do.
 NYC doesn’t because our politicians are scared these apps will take away their power and give it to the public.
 I want that!

 I’ve done projects with civic engagement pioneers in the Netherlands, Taiwan, Spain, the USA.
 I can bring the world’s best solutions here.

-The Public Advocate should be organizing and improve the nearly 4000 datasets NYC government publishes every year so New Yorkers can use it that information better understand their city and improve their lives.
+The Public Advocate should be organizing and improving the nearly 4000 datasets NYC government publishes every year so New Yorkers can use that information to improve their lives and better understand their city.

 Devin Balkind is a technologist who spent the last decade working with nonprofits, governments and businesses to improve people’s lives.
 He says: “I’m concerned that the Public Advocate’s office has become a venue for political provocation and propaganda, instead of what it was intended to be — a way to make government more transparent and […]